 Mysore Saree Udyog

 You can visit at any time of the day or year and you’ll always find Mysore Saree Udyog teeming with customers.
 Everyone's favourite store, this is a one-stop-shop for all your festive saree and fabric needs.
 Settle into one of the chairs and let them woo you with yards of silk cotton, tussars, chiffons, crepes, and silks.
+Choose your pick from their extensive collection and make heads turn.
 Prices start at INR 1,000 upwards.

 Deepam Silk International

-If you are looking to buy sarees for your mom and yourself this festive and wedding season, check out Deepam Silks and Sarees.
-Organic cottons, cotton silks with floral prints, dupion, and grand silks are all part of the jaw-dropping lineup at Deepam.
-Old-school Bangaloreans will lead you here and they have a great mix of traditional prints as well as new-age designs.
+If you are looking to buy sarees for your mom and yourself for wedding (or any) season, check out Deepam Silks and Sarees.
+Organic cotton, cotton silks with floral prints, dupion, and grand silks are all part of the jaw-dropping lineup at Deepam.
+Old-school Bangaloreans will lead you here and they have a great mix of traditional prints as well as new-age designs that would be perfect for you to pick from.
 Prices start at INR 2,000 upwards.

-Bangalore's very own treasure for Sarees, Angadi silks is a the top choice for anyone looking to buy bridal or occasion wear sarees.
-Swing by this South Bangalore institution for a selection of the best Kanjivarams and other silken splendours for your big day or festivities.
+Bangalore's very own treasure for Sarees, Angadi silks is the top choice for anyone looking to buy bridal or occasion wear sarees, even Deepika Padukone agrees.
+Swing by this South Bangalore institution for a selection of the best Kanjivarams and other silken splendours for your big day, or festivities.
 Sarees here are priced at INR 1,500 upwards.

 Janardhan Silk House

 From its inception in the 1950s, Janardhan has been a favourite with the ladies.
-You’ll find everything from pricey Kanjivarams to delicately embroidered Tussar silks, hand-woven Patolas, and breezy chiffons — all of which you’ll want to buy for the wedding and festive season.
+You’ll find everything from pricey Kanjivarams to delicately embroidered Tussar silks, hand-woven Patolas, and breezy chiffons — all of which you’ll want to buy for the wedding, poojas and festive season or for no reason.
 Prices here start at INR 3,500 upwards.

 Vijayalakshmi Silks And Sarees